kamuke/pistokkaat_rest_api/README.md

-# Pistokkaat REST Api / Web-development basics -course
+# Pistokkaat REST API

-School project in Metropolia UAS where we developed REST Api.
+REST API done as part of Web-development basics-course in Metropolia UAS.
 Pistokkaat is for selling and bying plant cuttings.